cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-02-13-ai-doesnt-make-me-the-same-coffee.md

 # Acceptance

-Let's accept the reality.
-Let's us fully embrace AI for a moment.
+Let's fully embrace the will of AI for a moment.
-Let's say AI comes up with a decision.
-You have no other option other than accept it.
+Let's say it comes up with a decision, and we have no other option other than accepting it.
-How comfortable are you today with the fact that you're not in control anymore?
+How comfortable are we going to be with the fact that we're not in control anymore?
+Not much, right?
+I'm not very enthusiastic about the idea.

-For example, what about an AI selecting the right candidate for a job?
+For example, what about having an AI selecting the right candidate for a job?
+It would be better at it than most humans for 80% of the cases.
-How does it know what kind of person she is?
+But for the remainder 20%, how does it know what kind of person we need?
-Or an AI deciding who goes to jail and who doesn't?
+What about an AI deciding who goes to jail and who doesn't?
+It will be make the right decision for 99.9999% of the cases.
-What if it is wrong?
+What about the case when it is wrong?
 I don't know, but it's coming.

-On the other hand, the things that we thought were inherently human, like art and creativity, are now easyly replicable using AI.
+On the other hand, the things that we thought were inherently human, like art and creativity, are now easily replicable using AI.
 If in doubt, just look at the stuff created by [Midjourney.](https://www.midjourney.com/home).
 Very soon there will be AI creating 3D objects, full movies, and even entire virtual worlds.
+Take it or leave it, art will never be the same.

 # The Human Experience